Secure Data Enclave — SDE

 After training, your DSO is permitted to upload your project's data in a manner compliant with the agreement of the data provider.
 At this point, PIs and Research Staff may begin their analysis on the SDE.

-If you haven't requested to have your project retired and deleted within a year's time, CUIT will reach out to confirm if you'd like to extend your SDE contract for another year, at the cost of $552/project/year.
+If you haven't requested to have your project retired and deleted within a year's time, CUIT will reach out to confirm if you'd like to extend your SDE contract for another year, at the annual fee.

 Representative Projects